numpy/numpy/doc/source/reference/c-api.maskna.rst

 NA Masks in Arrays
 ------------------

 NumPy supports the idea of NA (Not Available) missing values in its arrays.
 In the design document leading up to the implementation, two mechanisms for this were proposed, NA masks and NA bitpatterns.
 NA masks have been implemented as the first representation of these values.
-This mechanism supports working with NA values similar to the approach taking in the R project, while when combined with views, allows one to temporarily mark elements as NA since the mask is independent of the raw array data.
+This mechanism supports working with NA values similar to what the R language provides, and when combined with views, allows one to temporarily mark elements as NA without affecting the original data.

 The C API has been updated with mechanisms to allow NumPy extensions to work with these masks, and this document provides some examples and